 Meanwhile, stir the marinade ingredients together in a medium bowl, then add the chicken and toss gently to coat.
 Let stand for 10 minutes.

 Meanwhile, make the honey sauce by mixing all ingredients in a bowl and set aside for when the chicken is cooked.

-Heat the honey sauce mixture in a clean frying pan over medium-high heat, stirring until mixture bubbles (don’t overcook or it will become caramel).
+Heat the honey sauce mixture in a large frying pan over medium-high heat, stirring until the mixture bubbles (don’t overcook or it will become caramel).
 Remove from the heat.